HL7/kindling/README.md

 This is the core publishing code for the HL7 FHIR specification.
 The jar produced from this repository is used within the publisher [here][Link-PublisherProject].

+There's no reason to use this code for any oher purpose: all the generally useable code which is the basis for this application is found in https://github.com/hapifhir/org.hl7.fhir.core

 ## Building this Project

 ### Prerequisites